-Of all the times we have been to Port of Spain, this is the first time we have actually stayed on the island.
-We are staying this time because we are waiting for an American Airlines flight tomorrow as we make our way home for Stan’s funeral.
+Of all the times we have been to Port of Spain, Trinidad and Tobago, this is the first time we have stayed on the island.
+We are here this time because we are waiting for an American Airlines flight tomorrow as we make our way home for Stan’s funeral.

-Since our flight out of Georgetown did not depart until 09:50, our departure from home was a reasonable 06:15.
+Since our flight out of Georgetown, Guyana did not depart until 09:50, our departure from home was a reasonable 06:15.
 Roughly an hour later we were sitting in the waiting area of the airport.

 We arrived in Port of Spain shortly before 11:00.
-After breezing through immigration and customs we were met by our driver.
-In answer to my question, the driver told us gasoline was about $2.50 per liter.
-That equates to roughly $0.40 U.S., so a gallon of gas is about $1.50!!
+After breezing through immigration and customs, our driver met us.
+In answer to my question, the driver told us gasoline was about TT$2.50 per liter.
+That equates to roughly US$0.41, so a gallon of gas is about US$1.55!!
 That is a real deal compared to Georgetown and the U.S.

-Riding in the car it was easy to see that Port of Spain has a very strong economy.
+It was easy to see that Port of Spain has a robust economy as we rode in the car.
 Their downtown area boasts six or eight high-rise buildings.
-Along the roadside one could see numerous vibrant businesses, quite a few of which were international.
+Along the roadside, one could see numerous vibrant businesses, quite a few of which were international.

 Some 20 minutes later we were at our hotel.
-Our room was not quite ready so we sat and ate lunch while we waited.
-We each ordered an $85 ($14 U.S.) Centro Burger.
-The burgers had eight ounces of beef, cheddar cheese, bacon, lettuce, tomato, and Centro sauce.
-It was served with a small side of coleslaw and French fries.
-We each chased it with a glass of Merlot, so our $14 hamburgers turned into a $366.90 ($60) lunch…yikes!
-Even though it was pricey, I must confess they were pretty darn good!
+Our room was not quite ready, so we sat and ate lunch while we waited.
+We each ordered a TT$85 (US$14) Centro Burger.
+The burgers had eight ounces of beef, cheddar cheese, bacon, lettuce, tomato, and Centro sauce, served with a small side of coleslaw and French fries.
+We each chased it with a glass of Merlot, so our US$14 hamburgers turned into a TT$366.90 (US$60) lunch…yikes!
+Even though it was pricey, I must confess the burger was pretty darned good!

 We completed our room check-in after lunch and took a short nap.
 That was followed by an afternoon of lounging by the pool.

 We retired to our room for a while.
-From the room we could see the national football stadium.
+From our room, we could see the national football stadium.
 That was to our north.
-Farther to the north was a small mountain range which ran essentially east-west.
+Farther to the north was a small mountain range that ran mainly east-west.
 Just on the other side of the range is the Ocean.
-I believe at that point it is still considered the Caribbean Sea.
+I believe it is still considered the Caribbean Sea at that point.

-For dinner we walked about two blocks to the cinema complex.
-The theater was fairly large with ten screens.
-We did not wish to see a movie, we just made our way through the complex looking for a restaurant.
+For dinner, we walked about two blocks to the cinema complex.
+The theater was reasonably large, with ten screens.
+We did not wish to see a movie; we just made our way through the building looking for a restaurant.
 We settled on Trader Jack’s Island Bar and Grill.

-We opted to sit inside since it was a little cooler.
-The first thing we asked for were two big glasses of ice water.
+We opted to sit inside since it was air-conditioned.
+The first thing we asked for was two big glasses of ice water.
 We were both dying of thirst.
-Once our thirst was quenched we switched to a glass of Malbec.
+Once quenched, we switched to a glass of Malbec.
 It was from the Trapiche vineyards of Argentina.
 I could see how Malbec could replace Merlot as our favorite.

 We both ordered the Maracas Shrimp platter.
-It had three styles of shrimp; jerk, Cajun, and deep fried.
-It was served with a tamarind chutney, C******-Beni, and garlic sauce.
+It had three styles of shrimp; jerk, Cajun, and deep-fried, served with tamarind chutney, Chardon-Beni, and garlic sauce.
 It was a delicious, slightly sweet sauce.
 We also had an order of French fries to share.
-We were very happy with the meal; although, at about $104 U.S., it was a little pricey.
+We were pleased with the meal; although, at about US$104, it was a little pricey.

 After dinner, it was back to the hotel to settle in and wait for an early rise the next morning.